 Apricot kept quiet about the human.
 She realized he was the one that chatted with Susan about coming over, and there was nothing to worry about.
 Keeping tabs on Susan's phone was paying off now.

 She knew the human was only taking pictures and would turn them over to Susan and the rescue.
 Yes, Susan was indeed trying to find them a new forever home, and this guy was trying to help.
 Thump!
 Apricot was hoping all this would be for naught.
-He was a bun servant, that's true.
+He was a bun servant; that's true.
 Over time, buns grew on him more and more.
-He had a website - a just for fun kind of a thing, attributing unhealthy amounts of sarcasm to lagomorphs from all hops of life.
+He had a website—a just-for-fun kind of thing, attributing unhealthy amounts of sarcasm to lagomorphs from all hops of life.
 They were random buns at first, but then he would feature rescue buns looking for forever homes or rescue success stories.
-Before the pandemic, he would go to those "meet-and-greet" events that two local rescues were organizing.
+Before the pandemic, he would go to those meet-and-greet events that two local rescues were organizing.
 He would prostrate himself in the x-pens, pretending to beat the ground with his thick forehead.
 But when no bun was looking, he would sneak in those clicks and steal the buns' expressions when they were at their cutest.
 He would make up stories about how the buns fly through space and live free of humans and other maladies.

-Here he was again, pointing the clicky thing up at the buns, making them look greater than life, grander, taller, skyward bound.
-Peach - he took a particular liking to Peach.
+Here he was again, pointing the clicky thing up at the buns, making them look greater than life, grander, taller, sky-bound.
+Peach—he took a particular liking to Peach.
 Is it because Peach is missing his right front leg?
 Is it because that doesn't slow him down one bit?
-That is Peach - he adapted very well.
-He bikies on, he overbuns, if you give him half a chance, he will set out for Alpha Centauri in a heartbeat!
+That is Peach—he adapted very well.
+He bikies on, he overbuns, and if you give him half a chance, he will set out for Alpha Centauri in a heartbeat!

 Appy looked at Susan, their faithful servant.
-She's been with the rescue forever and carries on with the day-to-day grind, the caring routine only a few can.
+She's been with the rescue forever and carries on with the day-to-day grind, the caring routine only a few can handle.
 Take Binks, for example, the elder bun in residence.
 One day, he had a good forever home, and the next, he didn't.
 It all changed when he arrived at Susan's.
-She slept on the floor next to him when he was going through some rough patches; saved him from the great beyond.
+She slept on the floor next to him when he was going through some rough patches and saved him from the great beyond.

 The clicking stopped; the human set his apparatus on the ground.
 Apricot, disturbed by the silence, woke up from her nap in the sun.